Moses Chayyim Catalan

-Moses Chayyim Catalan (b.
-Padua, Italy, d.
-1661, Padua) was an Italian poet.
+Moses Chayyim Catalan (? in Padua, Italy – 1661 in Padua) was an Italian poet.
 A son of the physician Abraham Catalan, he was rabbi in his native town, and died there at an advanced age in 1661.
 It was to him that the first letters of Isaac Vita Cantarini, whose teacher he was, were addressed.
 His "Metzaref ha-Sekel", a rhetorical pamphlet on man, has never been published.
 He wrote a poem in honor of the marriage of his sister Perla to Raphael Gans Levi, which can be read either as Hebrew or as Italian.
 It has been reprinted by Johann Christoph Wolf, Bibliotheca Hebræa iii.
 726. In 1645 he wrote a similar poem in honor of Shabbethai Astruc.
 An elegy on Lamentations in ottava rima was also published by him at Padua.